OpenSILEX/opensilex/opensilex-doc/src/main/resources/vuejs/components.md

 Slots:
 Name | Props | Description
 --- | --- | ---
-icon | *-* | This slot allow you to completly replace button icon (usefull if you need to switch icon depending of some other variable).
+icon | *-* | This slot allows you to completely replace the button icon (usefull if you need to switch icon depending of some other variable).

 Events:
 ID | Parameter | Description